 And then I encountered the Grill Grate system.

-I used to think that the grates that came with your grill were just what you used.
+I used to think that the existing grill grates that came with your grill were just what you used.
 I didn’t know that buying another set of grates could make a big difference in the result of your cook, but then I got some education.
+As it turns out, not all grill grates perform equally.

 Today we’re going to take a look at the Grill Grate system, see how it works, look at the results of cooking with it and let you know if it’s worth your hard-earned bbq dollars.